vkc23/ds/README.md

 ```
 </details>

-# move all zero in the last
+# Move all zero in the last
 <details>
   <summary>All zero in last</summary>